 The Library licenses access to our electronic resources; some of the licenses allow for direct linking while others do not.

-To see if direct linking is permitted, search for your journal title in the Library's Catalogue or via the E-Journal tab, both located on the Library's homepage.
+To see if direct linking is permitted, search for your journal title in the Library's Catalogue or via the E-Journal search.
 Before connecting to the online version, the e-journal's usage rights information should be provided, as demonstrated in the handout and video below.

 Once you have identified the article's DOI or URL, on to Step #2!